tc39/proposal-upsert/README.md

 ### Why are we calling this `emplace`?

   - `updateOrInsert` and `insertOrUpdate` seem too wordy.
-    - in the case that only an `insert` operation is provided it will do neither update nor insert.
+    - in the case that only an `insert` operation is provided it may do neither update nor insert.
   - `upsert` was seen as too unique a term and the ordering was problematic as there was a desire to focus on insertion.
     - ~~It is a combination of "update" & "insert" that is already used in other programming situations and many SQL variants use that exact term.~~
   - `emplace` matches a naming precedent from C++.